khalti/whmcs-khaltigateway-plugin/README.md

-# whmcs-khaltigateway-plugin
+# Khalti Payment Gateway
-Official Plugin for WHMCS
+## Official plugin for WHMCS

 # Installation
 1. Download the ZIP (or tar.gz) file from the releases [See the releases](https://github.com/khalti/whmcs-khaltigateway-plugin/releases)